-Building a classless socialist society also involves a gigantic process of remoulding all aspects of social life.
+Building a classless socialist society also involves a gigantic process of remolding all aspects of social life.
 It involves constant change in the relations of production, in the mode of distribution, in the labour process, in the forms of administration of the economy and society, and in the customs, habits, and ways of thinking of the great majority of people.
 It involves the fundamental reconstruction of all living conditions: reconstruction of cities, complete revolution in the education system, restoration and protection of the ecological equilibrium, technological innovations to conserve scarce natural resources, etc.

-Previously the highest acquisitions of culture have been the property of the ruling class, with special prerogatives and privileges accruing to the intelligentsia.
+Previously, the highest acquisitions of culture have been the property of the ruling class, with special prerogatives and privileges accruing to the intelligentsia.
 Members of this special grouping function as transmitters and developers of science, art, and the professions for the ruling class.

-That intelligentsia will gradually disappear as the masses progressively appropriate for themselves the full cultural heritage of the past and begin to create the culture of the classless society.
-In this way the distinction between "manual" and "intellectual" labour will disappear, each individual being able to develop their own capacities and talents.
+That intelligentsia will gradually disappear as the masses progressively appropriate for themselves the full cultural heritage of the past and begin to create a socialist culture.
+In this way, the distinction between "manual" and "intellectual" labour will also disappear, while at the same time each individual will be able to develop their own capacities and talents.

-All these endeavours, for which humanity possesses no blueprints, will give rise to momentous ideological and political debates and struggles.
-Different platforms on these issues will play a very important role.
-Any restriction of these debates and movements, under the pretext that this or that platform "objectively" reflects bourgeois or petty-bourgeois pressure and interests and "if logically carried out to the end", could "lead to the restoration of capitalism", can only hinder the emergence of a consensus around the most effective solutions from the point of view of building socialism, i.e. from the point of view of the overall class interests of the proletariat, as opposed to sectoral interest.
+All these endeavours, for which humanity possesses no blueprints, will give rise to momentous ideological and political de bates and struggles.
+Different political platforms, arising around these combined issues, will play a much greater role than nostalgic references to the bourgeois past or abstract affirmations of the communist ideal.
+Any restriction of these debates, struggles, and formations of parties and groupings, under the pretext that this or that platform "objectively" reflects bourgeois or petty-bourgeois pressure and interests and, "if logically carried out to the end," could "lead to the restoration of capitalism," can only hinder the emergence of majority agreement around the most effective solutions of these burning problems from the point of view of building socialism, i.e., from the point of view of the overall class interests of the proletariat, as opposed to sectoral, regional, "national," group interests, etc.

-It should be pointed out that important struggles will continue throughout the process of building a classless society, struggles that concern social evils that are rooted in class society but will not disappear immediately with the elimination of capitalist exploitation or wage labour.
-The oppression of women, the oppression of national and racial minorities, the oppression and alienation of youth, and discrimination against homosexuals are archetypes of such problems that are not reducible to "the class struggle of the proletariat against the bourgeoisie" unless one challenges their Marxist and materialist definition, as various Maoist and ultra-left currents do.
+More specifically, it should be pointed out that important struggles will continue throughout the process of building a class less society, struggles that concern social evils that are rooted in class society but will not disappear immediately with the elimination of capitalist exploitation or wage labour.
+The oppression of women, the oppression of national and racial minorities, and the oppression and alienation of youth are archetypes of such problems, which cannot automatically be subsumed under the general heading "class struggle of the working class against the bourgeoisie," except by divorcing the categories "working class" and "bourgeoisie" from their classical Marxist, materialist definitions and foundations, as is done by the Maoists and various ultraleft currents.

-Political freedom under socialist democracy therefore also implies freedom of organisation and action for independent women's liberation, national liberation, and youth movements, i.e. movements broader than the working class in the scientific sense of the word.

-The revolutionary party will be able to win political leadership in these movements and to ideologically defeat various reactionary ideological currents not through administrative or repressive measures but, on the contrary, only by promoting the broadest possible mass democracy and by uncompromisingly upholding the right of all tendencies to defend their opinions and platforms before society as a whole.
+Political freedom under socialist democracy therefore also implies freedom of organization and action for independent women's liberation, national liberation, and youth movements, i.e., movements broader than the working class in the scientific sense of the word, not to speak of the revolutionary Marxist current within the working class.
+The revolutionary party will be able to win political leadership in these movements and to ideologically de feat various reactionary ideological cur rents not through administrative or repressive measures, but on the contrary, only by promoting the broadest possible mass democracy within their ranks and by uncompromisingly upholding the right of all tendencies to defend their opinions and platforms before society as a whole.